Allrecipes

 Taco Seasoning I

-I used another recipe for inspiration and came up with this recipe that is my own creation.
-The sauteed chicken breasts are topped with a rich and flavorful dill caper cream sauce.
-This sauce would also be wonderful over whitefish fillets.
-If you use dried herbs, reduce the quantity to 1/3, as dried herbs are more potent.
+Crisp edges, chewy middles, and so, so easy to make.
+Try this wildly-popular chocolate chip cookie recipe for yourself.

-Slow Cooker Steak Fajitas
+Slow Cooker Cream of Broccoli Soup

-These slow cooker fajitas will melt in your mouth, the steak always comes out soft and tasty!
-Serve with sour cream, guacamole, and/or salsa.
-Sour cream helps if the spice is too strong.
+This is a most excellent soup and very easy to make.
+The kids love it.

 Basic Crepes